zephyrproject-rtos/trusted-firmware-m/docs/design_docs/dual-cpu/mailbox_ns_agent_update.rst

 going to be sent.
 Before this point, SPM performs the call based on the agent's ID.

-This specifc ``Agent API`` is non-blocking, unlike the standard FF-M Client APIs.
+This specific ``Agent API`` is non-blocking, unlike the standard FF-M Client APIs.
 This can improve the communication efficiency between NS clients and mailbox NS agents.
 With this mechanism, extra signals and APIs for message acknowledges are also required.